Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Experimental Results

-The contextual values in $c_t$ are computed from the free-form text describing the context of the task using queries to an LLM (Anthropic Claude).
+The contextual values in $c_t$ are computed from the free-form text describing the context of the task querying an LLM (Anthropic's Claude 3.7 Sonnet)\footnote{The model was trained using the quantization generated by Claude 3.7 Sonnet v20250219, Prometheus v2.0, gpt-oss-20b, LLaMa 3.3 and Deepseek R1.
+Claude produced the best model loss.}.
 The prompt used was: \textit{``I will give a task description for a robot.
 I want you to reply with the percentile (a number from 0 to 100) that corresponds to {\underline{\textless{}VARIABLE\textgreater}} in comparison with that of other tasks you could imagine.
 I don't want an explanation, only the percentile.
 Take your time to think, but respond with a single integer from 0 to 100.''}, where \textit{\textless{}VARIABLE\textgreater} is substituted with each of the strings in Table~\ref{tbl:contextAspects}.
-The output of the LLM is later normalised to the range 0-1.
+The output of the LLM is later normalized to the range 0-1.